Carberra/website/README.md

 to the server, stopped the old container, and started the new one on the server, automating the whole process of deploying a new version.

-If you would like to run a single command to relaunch the docker container, you can use the `deploy` script which should be in path (if you ran `setup.sh` when you were setting it up).
-All you have to pass into the `deploy` script is a version (eg. `1.0.0`) and it should handle the rest for you.

 #### Running Plausible

 Run the following commands from the Plausible hosting folder (the one cloned below).